 If nesting habits allow, Audubon Canyon Ranch welcomes the public to the 1,000-acre Martin Griffin Preserve in West Marin annually from spring through mid-December.

-On weekends during spring and early summer, trained naturalists called Ranch Guides inform visitors about the nesting colony, pond life and the history of ACR.
+On weekends, trained naturalists called Ranch Guides inform visitors about the nesting colony, pond life and the history of ACR.